toddaustin/css-team-project-2/background-repeat.md

 #### space

 `space` will cause the image to repeat as much as possible with out clipping, unless there is only room for one image to display inside the elements width.
-The first and last images are added whitespace is then distributed evently between the images in between until a new image can be inserted.
+Images are added with whitespace evenly divided between the images until a new instance of the background image can be inserted.
 This also causes the `background-position` property to be ignored unless only one image is being displayed.
+Example of `space`:

 ## Example 1